Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Very efficient, run relatively cool, 5000 hr life span

-More expensive than halogen or incandescent, special fixture needed
+More expensive than halogen or incandescent, special fixture needed.
+Contain mercury vapor, so must be disposed of properly.

 Very efficient, run cool, drop in replacement for incandescent bulbs, very long lifespan (50000hrs), reach full brightness instantly